benjmac/combine-actions/README.md

 ## Why use Redux Action Combiner?

-It makes linking and updating state easier and more logical than ever.
+It makes linking and updating state easier and more logical than ever before.
 Of course this isn't for all instances.
 It assumes you will be wanting to add to the same type from the original state.
 For example, a new value in an array or a new key and value to an object.

 Below are a few examples showing the current state type and what would need to be added.